-How Pets Can Improve Our Health
+How Our Furry Friends Can Improve Our Health

 As any pet owner knows, there are few things better than coming home after a long day and greeting our furry, hairy, feathered or even scaly pets!
 A recent survey by the American Pet Products Association found that 68% of U.S. households have at least one pet.
 While the vast majority own dogs and cats, the next most popular animals are fish, rabbits and turtles, followed by more exotic pets, according to the American Veterinary Medical Association.
 Regardless of the species, the benefits of pet ownership can extend past the companionship and enjoyment of caring for a pet.
 Research shows that there are many science-backed reasons why owning a pet can actually improve health!